acch/XML-to-bootstrap/README.md

 ### Features

+Take a look at the [Demo](https://acch.github.io/XML-to-bootstrap/) to understand how generated pages look like.

 - Produces clean, fast HTML5 pages
 - Static web pages compatible with any web server
 - Fully themable with custom Bootstrap build